marcoagpinto/aoo-mozilla-en-dict/README.md

 Notice the <B>"en_GB_speller_for_Mozilla+AOO+LO_2013+.txt"</B> above where I keep a changelog.

-I keep a log of the most recent releases for Mozilla, AOO and LO on the Proofing Tool GUI site: https://proofingtoolgui.org
+I keep notes of the most recent releases for Mozilla, BlueGriffon, AOO and LO on the Proofing Tool GUI site: https://proofingtoolgui.org

 #### Each GitHub folder has: